BeatrizSilv/Onboarding/NewHireChecklist.md

 >**Top of mind**: Keep networking!
 Focus on shadowing.

->**Expected Outcome**: By **week 3** the new hire should have increased his/her network within FTA and be acquainted with important ongoing programs such as AMMP and FTA Live.
-The new hire should also have a good understanding of FTA’s mission & strategy, and how he/she can start having impact in the team by discussing it with the manager(s).
+>**Expected Outcome**: By **week 3** you should have increased your network within FTA and be acquainted with important ongoing programs such as AMMP and FTA Live.
+You should also have a good understanding of FTA’s mission & strategy, and how you can start having impact in the team by discussing it with the manager(s).

 <br>